likicv/usysml-test-cases/README.md

 # Understanding uSysML Test Cases

-The test cases are organised under the folder `test_cases`, one test case per folder named 'testVXYZ' (where 'VXYZ' is the test case unique identifier).
+The test cases are organised under the folder `test_cases`, one test case per folder named 'test_XY.ABC' (where 'XY.ABC' is the test case unique identifier).
 Within each test case there are several files, of which the following are particularly important: